-If either test returns an abnormal result, your GP will inform you about next possible steps, including biopsy.
+If either test returns an abnormal result, your GP will inform you about the next possible steps, including biopsy.

 Bowel Cancer Screening

-If you have a family history of bowel cancer or polyps, speak to your doctor about other screening options, such as a colonoscopy, and we can refer you on to a specialist.
+If you have a family history of bowel cancer or polyps, speak to your doctor about other screening options, such as a colonoscopy, and we can refer you to a specialist.

-Our doctors can also assist with suggestions for improving mental health in older men by encouraging them to socialise regularly (for example by with U3A or Men’s Sheds).
+Our doctors can also assist with suggestions for improving mental health in older men by encouraging them to socialize regularly (for example by with U3A or Men’s Sheds).
 Whatever your medical needs, we are here to help.